rekredhead/Chat-App/README.md

    ```
    - Modify the "startRedis" and "resolveRedis" scripts in package.json if Redis was installed on a different location
    - Make sure redis is running before you test or start the app
-- Here are a list of terminal commands used for the server
+- Here are a list of terminal commands used for both server and client
    - ```npm test``` - run test suites for both server and client
    - ```npm start``` - start the nodejs (backend) and nextjs (frontend) servers concurrently
    - ```npm run dev``` - run the nodejs (backend) and nextjs (frontend) server concurrently in dev mode